-- 1st line Process owners and the management functions which have primary responsibility for the assessment and monitoring of their own risks; - 2nd line Support functions which provide the business with specialist support in analysing risks and monitoring controls; and - 3rd line Independent assurance, in particular oversight, review and validation by Internal Audit and External Audit.
+- First line process owners and the management functions which have primary responsibility for the assessment and monitoring of their own risks; - Second line support functions which provide the business with specialist support in analysing risks and monitoring controls; and - Third line independent assurance, in particular oversight, review and validation by Internal Audit.

-The boards of the Tradition London Group entities provide the following governance and oversight:
+The boards of the Tradition London Group entities ("the TLG Board") provide the following governance and oversight:

-- Setting appropriate risk strategy and risk appetite; - Promoting internal risk culture and risk awareness; - Monitoring the implementation of the risk strategy by the Risk Committee; - Ensuring the independence of the control functions such as Compliance and Risk Management; - Ensuring the independence of Internal Audit (assurance activity); and - Verifying that independent control functions operate correctly.
+- Setting appropriate risk strategy and risk appetite; - Promoting internal risk culture and risk awareness; - Monitoring the implementation of the risk strategy by the Audit and Risk Committee; - Ensuring the independence of the control functions such as Compliance and Risk Management; - Ensuring the independence of Internal Audit (assurance activity); and - Verifying that independent control functions operate correctly.